-As you get ready for the upcoming registration process, we expect you will schedule an appointment with your Academic Advisor to discuss your academic goals and plan for Fall 2013, and to ensure you are meeting degree requirements.
-To learn more about the process for course registration for Fall 2013, be sure to review all of the information below carefully!
+As you prepare for registration, we expect you will schedule an appointment with your academic advisor to discuss your academic goals and plan for Fall 2016, and to ensure you are meeting degree requirements.
+Be sure to review all of the information below carefully!

-General registration will open in early April for undergraduates, but the University catalog and schedule of classes for Spring, Summer, and Fall 2013 will be available starting March 1.
+General registration will open in late November for undergraduates, but the University catalog and schedule of classes for Fall 2016 will be available starting March.
 Be sure to review the schedule and the information below before registration opens.

-Q. How do I find out what courses are being offered and when?
+Q. How do I find out which courses are being offered and when?

 Q. I want to have a "concentration."
 Which business electives do I need to take?

-Remember that Ross does not have official concentrations or majors.
-As a BBA, you are required to take a minimum of 45 credits of Ross coursework (including core) and have the flexibility to select the electives that will best fit your interests and goals.
-Information on electives
+A. Remember that Ross does not have official concentrations or majors.
+As a BBA, you are required to take a minimum of 58 credits of Ross coursework (including business electives and the required core, floating core, and capstone) and have the flexibility to select the electives that will best fit your interests and goals.

 Q. How can I learn more about elective options?